Schedule and reading list

 Each week, you will be expected to write a short essay of 400-500 words on some topic related to the course.
 Your weekly writing might discuss an issue raised in class discussion, in the reading, or in another student's weekly writing.
 If you like, you can raise a new issue that you think was missed elsewhere.
 Any topic you like is fine, as long as it relates to the subject matter of the course.

 Because the weekly writing site will be available to the public, when you write on the site you'll have the option to use your real name or a pseudonym.
-If you choose a pseudonym, your true identity will be known to the instructor, but it will be your choice whether to reveal it to the other members of the class or to the public.
+If you choose a pseudonym, it must be known to the instructors, but it will be your choice whether to reveal it to the other members of the class or to the public.

 You are required to submit one essay to the site each week, except for Week 1 (and the break week).
 We hope to have a constant flow of essays through the week.
 Therefore, each student has been assigned a random day of the week on which his or her essays are due.
 However, you are welcome to post your essay earlier in the week.
 If you want to reflect on a class discussion, for instance, it makes sense to do so right away, because your memory of the discussion, and your ideas about it, may tend to fade with time.
-Furthermore, you may swap due dates with another member of the class, provided both students notify the instructor.
+Furthermore, you may swap due dates with another member of the class, provided both students email the instructor and preceptor to let us know.

 We will grade your weekly essays and give you brief feedback on them.
 We'll send you these grades and comments by email.
 They won't appear on the public website.